 Featuring the latest movie hits and the best of award-winning film composer’s latest works, the Soundtracks Live 2017 concert is the most unique program in our catalogue.
-Always evolving to include the hottest and most exciting recent film scores, the program currently features such box office hits and critically acclaimed soundtracks as Michael Giacchino’s Doctor Strange, Star Trek Beyond and Zootopia, as well as The Magnificent Seven – the last music written by the late James Horner (in collaboration with Simon Franglen).
-Other selections … Read more here!
+Always evolving to include the hottest and most exciting recent film scores, the program currently features such box office hits and critically acclaimed soundtracks as James Newton Howard’s Fantastic Beasts and Where to Find Them, Michael Giacchino’s Doctor Strange and Star Trek Beyond, as well as The Magnificent Seven – the last music written by the late James … Read more here!

 Soundtracks Live! celebrates William Shakespeare in 2016 commemorating the fact that the author of such immortal works as Romeo and Juliet, Hamlet and The Tempest died 400 years ago, on April 23, 1616.
 Throughout the history of film – and film music – Shakespeare has been a constant source of inspiration and his intense, psychologically charged dramas – as well as his playful and timeless comedies – has sparkled the cinematic musical imagination of such esteemed composers as William Walton, Dimitri Shostakovich and Nino Rota … Read more here!